neondatabase/website/content/flow/index.md

 2. **Local Development Environment Workflow (one database branch per developer)**
    1. This workflow showcases how to use database branching to create personalized development environments for every developer on a team.
    2. Each developer gets instant access to an isolated “copy” of production-like data.
-   3. When the work is done, a developer can reset their development environment to the current state of `main` (data and schema).
+   3. When the work is done, a developer can reset their development environment to the current state of `main` (both data and schema).

 ![Database branching workflows](/flow/branching-workflows.jpg)

 ### Preview Environment Workflow (one database branch per pull request)

-The code for this workflow is included in [this repo](https://github.com/neondatabase/preview-branches-with-fly?tab=readme-ov-file), and also described in this video:
+The code for this workflow is provided in [this repo](https://github.com/neondatabase/preview-branches-with-fly?tab=readme-ov-file), and also described in the following video:

 <YoutubeIframe embedId="6XezQQJGdjI" />